Ghindea/IMDb-Database-Simulator/README.md

 ### Description
 This Java program simulates simple functionalities of IMDb in a CLI environment, using OOP concepts, JSON files and Design Pattern principles.

+### Upcoming update
+GUI environment created with SWING package is on its way.

 ### How it works
 - Tester.java is the class that contains `main()` method.
 Run it to launch program.
 - `IMDB` is the main class of the program.
 It is a singleton class that contains arrays that store `Production`, `User`, `Actor` objects.
 It also has 'run()' method that runs the program.